 What can I do about air pollution?
-If you are asking yourself this question right now, that's just great!
-Because we are all together part of the Environmental problem of air pollution, which also has the climate change accelerated.
-We blithely blow particulate matter, sulfur dioxides and nitrogen oxides into the air we breathe.
-Whether the motivation is environmental protection or our own health, each of us can also be a part of the solution to constant, unwanted, daily secondhand smoke.
+If you're asking yourself this question right now, that's just great!
+Because we are all part of the Environmental problem of air pollution, which also has the climate change accelerated.
+We blithely blow fine dust, sulphur dioxide and nitrogen oxides into the air we breathe.
+Regardless of whether the motivation is environmental protection or our own health - each of us can also be part of the solution to constant, unwanted, daily passive smoking.

-In this article, I would like to show you what you can do against air pollution in the future.
+In this article, I would therefore like to show you what you can do to combat air pollution in the future.
 Let's go!

 Here is a brief overview of the tips from this article:

 - Celebrate New Year's Eve without rockets